amitxv/PC-Tuning/docs/physical-setup.md

 ## Cooling

+- If you plan on overclocking, consider the points below to maximize temperature headroom and overclocking potential.
+It is important to note that lower temperatures can affect other variables even if you are not overclocking such as CPU boosting behavior as the boost algorithm is affected by temperature

     - Remove the side panels from your case as they tend to trap heat or consider an open-bench setup (beware of dust)

     - Delid your CPU and use liquid metal for a significant thermal improvement ([1](https://www.youtube.com/watch?v=rUy3WcDlBXE)).
 Direct die and lapping are also worth considering however users should assess the risk with carrying out these procedures

+    - Avoid tower and air coolers due to limited cooling potential and lack of space for fans to cool other components such as RAM and VRMs ([1](https://www.youtube.com/watch?v=Vex9_84VpYs))

+    - Remove the heat sink from your RAM as they tend to trap heat due to them being attached to the PCB with foam or glue.
+Get creative with mounting a fan (140mm recommended) over it using cable ties ([1](https://i.imgur.com/7KvbxTv.jpg))

+    - Mount a fan over VRMs, CPU backplate, PCH and other hot spots

+    - Replace thermal pads with higher-quality ones if the stock pads are inadequate

+    - Repaste GPU due to factory application of thermal paste often being inadequate and optionally replace the stock fans with higher quality ones

 - Consider contact frames and offset mounts if applicable